Academic Portfolio

 -

-Lecture on Walt Whitman for American Literary Foundations, Department of English, Howard University, 16 Feb.
-2022
+American Literary Foundations, Teaching Assistant, Howard University, Department of English, Fall 2022

 -

-Graduate Assistant Writing Center Tutor, Department of English, Howard University, Aug.
-2021-Present
+Graduate Assistant Writing Center Tutor, Howard University, Department of English, Aug.
+2021-Dec 2023

 DH Tools and Technical Skills